This one-day Introduction to Barbells course will help you build a foundation of knowledge for strength training.

 We have coached hundreds of people of all ages, levels of experience and health limitations to lift with barbells.

-We require that every member attends our Intro class before joining our group classes to ensure they can train with us safely and effectively.
+We require that every member attends an Intro class before joining our group classes so they can train with us safely and effectively.

 Intro classes are one 2 hour session and costs $200 per person.